czhangy/UCLA-Core/Lower-Divs/CS-31/notes.md

   - Integer total = `price + fees`
 - Higher-level language
   - A program is compiled by the compiler
-- C - 1971, C++ - 1979/1980, Objective-C - kept alive by Apple, Java, C# - based on Java, Microsoft, Swift - Apple, Python, Perl, Ruby, Javascript
+- C - 1971, C++ - 1979/1980, Objective-C - kept alive by Apple, Java, C# - based on Java, Microsoft, Swift - Apple, Python, Perl, Ruby, JavaScript
 - C++ - designed by Bjarne Stroustrup in ~1980, widespread in 1985
   - Standardization efforts start, released C++ standard in 1998 by ISO (C++98)
   - 2011- revision of C++ Standard (C++11)